Frequently Asked Questions

 As a student, what should I expect to learn?

-The successful student will acquire skills that range from client assessment and business fundamentals to advanced techniques in massage therapy that include Deep Tissue, Sports, and Table Shiatsu.
+The successful student will acquire skills that range from client assessment and business fundamentals to advanced techniques and modalities in massage therapy that include Relaxation, Deep Tissue, Sports, and Table Shiatsu.
+The student will also learn proper body mechanics and self-care techniques to prevent fatigue and injury.

 What does a massage therapist do?

-A massage therapist uses his or her hands, fingers, forearms and elbows to provide gliding, rubbing, kneading, friction, joint mobilization and tapotement to clients depending upon their physical condition, needs and desires.
-Moist heat, ice, diaphragmatic breathing and therapeutic exercises are also utilized by the massage therapist to help clients reduce pain, improve flexibility and circulation, and reduce the negative effects that unchecked stress has on the human mind and body.
+A massage therapist uses his or her hands, fingers, forearms and elbows to apply gliding, rubbing, kneading, friction, joint mobilization and tapotement techniques to clients depending upon the therapist's training and the client's physical condition, needs and desires.
+Heat, ice, diaphragmatic breathing and therapeutic exercises are also utilized to help clients reduce pain, improve range of motion, and reduce the negative effects that unchecked stress has on the human mind and body.

 What are typical working conditions like?

 Potential students should be physically fit because this work demands physical activity.
 Evening and weekend work are common as are long periods of standing and reaching.
-Aside from outdoor events, such as sports massage, the work is done indoors in a massage room, sports club, doctor's office, salon, spa or corporate setting.
+Aside from outdoor events, such as sports events, the work is done indoors in a massage clinic, health club, doctor's office, salon, spa or corporate setting.

 How much does a massage therapist make?